UniExeterRSE/intro-version-control/setup.md

 ## Get a GitHub account

-Participants should make sure they have a GitHub account before the start of the course.
 To set up an account, go to
 <a href="https://github.com/" target="_blank" rel="external noreferrer">https://github.com/</a>
 and click on *Sign Up* in the top right-hand corner.
 Make sure you know your username and password for the start of the course!

-## Have a text editor
+## Text editors / IDEs

-You should also have a text editor or integrated development environement (IDE) installed on your computer, to give you a means of editing text files and source code.
+You should also have a text editor or integrated development environment (IDE) installed on your computer, to give you a means of editing text files and source code.
 Throughout this course we will be using
 <a href="https://code.visualstudio.com/" target="_blank" rel="external noreferrer">Visual Studio Code</a>
 (a.k.a.
-VS Code) because it is free, works on most operating systems and has nice integration with Git.
-One or two parts of the course will use features in VS Code to better visualise what is going on with Git (such as visualising differences between file versions), so you will likely find it simplest to install VS Code to follow along in this course.
+VS Code) because it has nice integration with Git (it's also free and works on most operating systems).
+One or two parts of the course will use features in VS Code to better visualise what is going on with Git (such as visualising differences between file versions), so you will likely find it simplest to use VS Code to follow along in this course.

-However, if you don't want to use VS Code you can use whatever text editor / IDE you feel comfortable with.
+However, if you don't want to use VS Code then you can use whatever text editor / IDE you feel comfortable with.
 Examples include:

 - Notepad++